 - what penalties the occupant will incur if they fail to comply with the notice

 No, the height restriction placed on the hedge will depend on the circumstances of each case.

 Yes, there will be an issue date on the notice and a date 28 days after known as the 'operative date'.
 The notice will also detail a 'compliance period' which is a reasonable amount of time given to the hedge owner so they can make arrangements for the work to be carried out.
 Only after the compliance period expires will the council commence with non-compliance proceedings.

-If the owner of the hedge still fails to comply (without reasonable excuse), the council may make arrangements to get the necessary work carried out and then charge the hedge owner for all the costs involved.
+If the owner of the hedge still fails to comply (without reasonable excuse), the council may make arrangements to have the necessary work carried out and charge the hedge owner for all the costs involved.
 These costs would be registered as a local land charge on the property.

 Yes, any appeal by the hedge owner against a remedial notice must be made in writing.
 Appeals should be submitted on an official form provided by the Planning Inspectorate.
 The forms are available on the Planning Inspectorate website or from the High Hedge Appeals Team at: